- Akademik Ioffe

 - Price from

 Summary : Embark on a journey of exploration—witness the remote beauty of windswept islands, observe the abundant bird and marine life that inhabits these shores, and embrace the region's history as you visit points of historical interest.
+The islands of Canada’s Atlantic Provinces offer an abundance of birdlife and marine mammals, in addition to unique fishing and Celtic cultures.
+As you sail the waters of the Gulf of St. Lawrence, you will be accompanied by a Cape Breton fiddler and an East Coast musician with a focus on the musical culture of the small fishing communities.
 Travel aboard an expedition vessel ideally suited for cruising the Arctic seas.
-Experience the perfect blend of seabird colonies, wildlife exploration and the quest for sea ice while voyaging these exceptional islands. of Newfoundland’s magnificent wilderness.
+Experience the perfect blend of seabird colonies, wildlife exploration and historical insight while voyaging these exceptional islands of Newfoundland’s magnificent wilderness.
 Sail into Bonne Bay, in the heart of Gros Morne National Park, surrounded by breathtaking natural beauty.
-Wildlife sightings may include myriads of puffins and guillemots, pods of whales and majestic polar bears.

 Activities : Birding, Culture, Hiking, Kayaking, Photography